• Dr. Yossef Ben-Meir, President of the High Atlas Foundation

 • Fatima Zahra Laaribi, Office Manager

 Fatima Zahra Laaribi is a Marrakech native.
-She graduated from Cadi Ayyad University, where she received her Bachelors Degree in English Studies, Prior to working at HAF, she was an intern at Conseille Gest, a firm.
+She graduated from Cadi Ayyad University, where she received her Bachelors Degree in English Studies and a diploma in business management.
+Prior to working at HAF, she was an intern at Conseille Gest, a firm.
 She also trained as an accounting assistant and worked in a law firm.

-Fatima Zahra has been working with HAF since October 2012, as HAF's Administrative Assistant, where she helps to coordinate all of HAF's various activities from the central office in Marrakech, and is responsible for managing HAF communications with local, national, and international partners.
+Fatima Zahra has been working with HAF since October 2012, as HAF's office manager where she helps to coordinate all of HAF's various activities from the central office in Marrakech, and is responsible for managing HAF communications with local, national, and international partners.
 Fatima Zahra enjoys reading, especially Arabic literature.

 • Safae Lacheheb, Program Assistant